Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 We assume the z-coordinate for any vertex is set to 0, reducing the coordinate system to a 2D plane.

-We will refer to this coordinate system as **GL coordinates**, while the widget coordinate system used for `ClickEventController` and the like as **widget space coordinates**.
+We will refer to this coordinate system as **GL coordinates**, while the widget coordinate system is used for `ClickEventController` and the like as **widget space coordinates**.

 To further illustrate the difference between GL and widget space coordinates, consider this table, where `w` is the widgets' width, `h` is the widgets' height, in pixels: